Queue3/Queue-Mod-MOC/README.md

 # **Overview**

-A variety of balance changes, content additions, experimental features, and personal prefences.
+A variety of balance changes, content additions, experimental features, and personal preferences.

 In general I've found the game more challenging than before, but I look forward to others experience.